-BioThrax (anthrax vaccine adsorbed emergent biosolutions) is a vaccine indicated for the active immunization for the prevention of disease caused by Bacillus anthracis, in persons between 18 and 65 years of age whose occupation or other activities place them at high risk of exposure.
+BioThrax is a vaccine indicated for the active immunization for the prevention of disease caused by Bacillus anthracis, in persons 18 through 65 years of age whose occupation or other activities place them at high risk of exposure.

 Since the risk of anthrax infection in the general population is low, routine immunization is not recommended.

-The safety and efficacy of BioThrax (anthrax vaccine adsorbed emergent biosolutions) in a post-exposure setting have not been established.
+The safety and efficacy of BioThrax in a post-exposure setting have not been established.

 DOSAGE AND ADMINISTRATION

-Shake the bottle thoroughly to ensure that the suspension is homogeneous during withdrawal.
-Inspect visually for particulate matter and discoloration prior to administration.
-If the product appears discolored or has visible particulate matter, DISCARD THE VIAL.
+Shake the vial thoroughly to ensure that the suspension is homogeneous during withdrawal.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+If either of these conditions exists, the vaccine should not be administered.

 Dosage Forms And Strengths

-BioThrax (anthrax vaccine adsorbed emergent biosolutions) is available as a sterile suspension in 5 mL multidose vials containing 10 doses each.
-See DESCRIPTION section for the complete listing of ingredients.
+BioThrax is a suspension for injection (0.5 mL dose) in 5 mL multidose vials.
+See DESCRIPTION for the complete listing of ingredients.

-Store at 2°C to 8°C (36°F to 46°F).
+Store at 2 °C to 8 °C (36 °F to 46 °F).
 Do not freeze.
-Do not use BioThrax (anthrax vaccine adsorbed emergent biosolutions) after the expiration date printed on the label.
+Do not use BioThrax after the expiration date printed on the label.

 Additional BioThrax Information